apigee-labs/rapier/README.md

 known and understood, we provide a tool that will generate an Open API Specification (OAS - formerly known as Swagger) document from a Rapier specification.
 The OAS documents spell out the conventions used by Rapier in a way that is familiar to many.
 Once you have seen a few examples of the generated OAS, the conventions will become quickly obvious and you may stop looking at the OAS.
-You may continue to generate OAS documents for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.
+You may wish to continue to generate OAS documents for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.

 OAS will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern,